eman1369a/EDP-Dental/Collab Notebooks/README.md

 This Jupyter notebook demonstrates how to forecast daily sales data using an ARIMA model in Python.
 The notebook includes data preprocessing steps, visualizations, and the implementation of the ARIMA model using the statsmodels and pmdarima libraries.
 The results of the model are evaluated using mean squared error (MSE) and mean absolute error (MAE), and the predicted values are plotted against the actual values for visualization.
 This notebook can serve as a reference for anyone interested in using ARIMA models for sales forecasting.

 ## Prophet Implementation
 This script forecasts daily sales using Facebook's Prophet library, offering prescriptive analytics to optimize sales outcomes.
 It is organized into modular functions for easy readability.

-Features:

-Forecast daily sales using Prophet.
-Incorporate external factors (e.g., holidays, marketing campaigns) into the model.
+It forecasts daily sales using Prophet while incorporate external factors (e.g., holidays, marketing campaigns) into the model.
-Optimize and simulate various decisions to maximize sales or profits.
-Provide actionable recommendations based on forecast results.